-We’d like to thank our sponsors for this year’s Honolulu Mini Maker Faire.
+We’d like to thank our sponsors for the 2016 Honolulu Mini Maker Faire.
 As an all volunteer run and operated free event for the community, we depend heavily on the generosity of our sponsors.

 High Technology Development Corporation (HTDC): The HTDC is a state agency established by the State Legislature in 1983 to facilitate the development and growth of Hawaii’s commercial high technology industry and continues to be a great supporter of technology and innovation related activities in Hawaii.